EFL Electricity Facts Label Texas

 • Contact Information for the Retail Energy Provider

-The Pricing Disclosure section is the section that most people focus on.
+The Pricing Disclosure at the top of the EFL is the section that most people focus on.
 That will show prices for 500 kWh, 1000 kWh, and 2000 kWh usage levels.
 These are the average electricity prices per kWh at those usage levels.

 How is the Average Price per kWh Calculated?